Skip to main content

 Before implementing Zero Trust, organizations should conduct a Zero Trust readiness assessment to evaluate their current state of application security.
 This assessment should identify existing vulnerabilities, evaluate current access controls, and determine the organization’s ability to monitor and respond to threats in real-time.

 A thorough gap analysis helps organizations identify discrepancies between their current application security practices and the principles of Zero Trust.
-Addressing these gaps is crucial for building a robust security framework that can protect against modern threats.
+Addressing these gaps is crucial for building a resilient security framework that can protect against modern threats.

 A successful Zero Trust strategy must align with the organization’s overall business goals and risk management strategies.
 This ensures that security efforts are focused on protecting the most critical assets and supporting the organization’s mission.